joshuabecker91/quant_algo_trader/README.md

-quant_algo_trader trading execution boiler template for Interactive Brokers that I am using to implement strategies I am custom coding from scratch.
+quant_algo_trader execution boiler template for Interactive Brokers that I am using to implement strategies I am custom coding from scratch.

 The source code is completely open-sourced [here on GitHub](https://github.com/letianzj/quanttrader).
 The package is published [here on pypi](https://pypi.org/project/quanttrader/) and is ready to be pip installed.
 The document is hosted [here on readthedocs](https://quanttrader.readthedocs.io/).